Fires break out on abandoned Greek-flagged oil tanker Sounion that Yemen rebels attacked in Red Sea

 “UKMTO have received a report that three fires have been observed on vessel,” the center said.
 “The vessel appears to be drifting.”

-A U.S. defense official, speaking on condition of anonymity to discuss intelligence matters, said American officials were aware of the fires and continued to monitor the situation.
+A United States defense official, speaking on condition of anonymity to discuss intelligence matters, said American officials were aware of the fires and continued to monitor the situation.

-The vessel had been staffed by a crew of 25 Filipinos and Russians, as well as four private security personnel, who were taken by a French destroyer to nearby Djibouti, the EU’s Aspides naval mission in the Red Sea said on Thursday.
+The vessel had been staffed by a crew of 25 Filipinos and Russians, as well as four private security personnel, who were taken by a French destroyer to nearby Djibouti, the European Union’s Aspides naval mission in the Red Sea said Thursday.

 The Sounion has 150,000 tons of crude oil aboard and represents a “navigational and environmental hazard,” the mission warned.
 “It is essential that everyone in the area exercises caution and refrains from any actions that could lead to a deterioration of the current situation.”